gisgeolab/ARPA_Weather_plugin/README.md

 - Attribute table containing sensors information
 - Time-series containing observations for the selected sensors in the time-range.
 The exported file contains dates and sensors IDs already ordered by increasing sensor number and date
 - Sensors information (e.g. sensor id, station id, location etc.) inside the selected provinces.
-Sensors that are not functional anymore (Storico=S) are exported as well for completeness
+Sensors that are not functional anymore (Storico=S) are exported as well for completeness (they might be useful for other analyses)
 - Time-series containing dates and observations for the selected sensors in the time-range, merged with sensors information.

 ## Project LCZ-ODC